eiennohito/jumanpp-t9/README.md

 But if you provide spaces it is relatively easy to guess the correct word.
 But how would we do if there were no spaces.
 For example, the previous sentence would be inputted as: 28846996853933643843739373667722371.
-In this case, we would need to segment digits into "words" and select words corresponding to those digits simultaniously.
+In this case, we would need to segment digits into "words" and select words corresponding to those digits simultaneously.

 This is what morphological analyzers for languages with continuous scripts (like Japanese or Chinese) have to do.
 They segment continuous text into tokens (morphemes) and tag them with additional information like lemmas (base forms)